 Pfizer’s position in R&D

-Patient involvement in R&D is a fundamental component of Pfizer’s commitment to advancing science, delivering needed therapies, and improving patient outcomes.
+Patient involvement in R&D is a fundamental component of Pfizer’s commitment to advancing science, delivering therapies that address unmet medical need, and improving patient outcomes.

 A few examples of how Pfizer is engaging with patients are listed below: